Boat Safety Equipment Checklist

 Fire Extinguishers

-B-I extinguishers contain at least 2 pounds of dry chemical, suitable for small enclosed spaces.
-B-II extinguishers hold at least 10 pounds, required on larger vessels or as alternates to multiple B-I units.
+B-I extinguishers hold at least 2 pounds of dry chemical.
+Good for smaller spaces.
+B-II units pack at least 10 pounds and are required on bigger boats, or you can use them as a substitute for multiple B-I units.

 Visual Distress Signals

-Pyrotechnic signals must be Coast Guard approved and not expired.
-Common combinations include three hand-held flares and three aerial flares, or an orange smoke signal with night signals.
+If you go the pyrotechnic route, every single one has to be Coast Guard approved and not expired.
+I usually carry a combo — three hand-held flares plus three aerial flares.
+Some folks prefer an orange smoke signal paired with night signals.
+Either approach works.

 Sound Producing Devices